marcbrandner/vagrant-jupyterlab-docker/README.md

 A Vagrant box providing my JupyterLab environment.
 Comes with many popular Data Science packages for Python and doesn't care about Python Virtual Envs.
 Based on a container run by Docker ([`docker.io/jupyter/tensorflow-notebook:latest`](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#core-stacks)).
+Choice of packages is stringly opinionated.

 # Requirements